tsukasa/isboxer_ffxiv_guide/README.md

 This part of the guide will:
 - Alter the startup sequence for XIVLauncher to enable the easy configuration of character-specific environment variables.
-- Add support for replacing the `ImGuiScene.dll` to enable inputs in Dalamud while running within Inner Space.
+- Add support for replacing the `ImGuiScene.dll` to enable inputs in Dalamud while running within Inner Space with the old input system.
 - Add ReShade as a post-processor.

 ---